gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 of the transport network.

-Even though the above allows the implementors to adopt a multithreading design of the protection engines, the actual implementation should consider that out-of-order handling of SCTP chunks is not desired and may cause false congestion signals and trigger retransmissions.
+Even though the above allows the implementors to adopt a multithreading design of the Protection Operators, the actual implementation should consider that out-of-order handling of SCTP chunks is not desired and may cause false congestion signals and trigger retransmissions.